fgaensslen/AnniversaryAchievements/README.md

 - Installing the addon disables the standard quest tracker and replaces it with an object tracker for quests and achievements.
 Via shift-click, these objects can be removed from the tracker; left-click opens the quest or achievement window.
 If you don't like this behavior, you can disable it in the addon's options
 - Achievements are available for various categories, including PVP, PVE, Reputations, Professions, and more.
 - Key bindings can be configured via the in-game options
-- If you have finished a quest in the past that requires you to defeat certain dungeon bosses, the addon will recognize that and grant you the appropriate achievement
+- WoW classic only: If you have finished a quest in the past that requires you to defeat certain dungeon bosses, the addon will recognize that and grant you the appropriate achievement
 - Achievements for explored areas can be triggered via a scan in the addon's option menu

 ### Notes

 - Due to the huge amount of content, I couldn't test everything.
 If you find any bugs, wrong localization, or have great ideas for new achievements, please write a comment
+- The addon doesn’t have access to full historical data like Blizzard’s official achievement system does.
+The WoW API only provides limited information (for example PvP stats or some quest completions), so it’s unfortunately not always possible to detect things you’ve already done in the past
 - You can drag the window to another position by clicking inside the lower part of the summary section
+- Guild and Statistics tabs are not available.
+Comparing achievements with other players who have this addon installed is also not implemented
 - Other addons can prevent you from getting certain achievements: for example Fishing Buddy seems to interfere certain fishing achievements
 - Your achievements are NOT stored on Blizzard's servers.
 To backup them, go into:

     \<your WoW folder\>/WTF/Account/\<account name\>/\<server name\>/\<character name\>/SavedVariables/AnniversaryAchievements.lua

-- Guild and Statistics tabs are not available.
-Comparing achievements with other players who have this addon installed is also not implemented